The Secrets of Jason Momoa and Lisa Bonet's Epic Love Story

 "It's full-on family love," Bonet echoed the sentiment, still going strong several years later, in Porter.

-While he was doing press at Comic-Con last month, Momoa was sporting a massive turquoise necklace, a real statement piece that he said was a wedding present from Bonet.
+While he was doing press at Comic-Con in 2018, Momoa was sporting a massive turquoise necklace, a real statement piece that he said was a wedding present from Bonet.

 "I can't say it was full-on from the moment we saw each other, but we have been together from the day that we met," Bonet told Porter.
 Recalling their famous first impromptu date over Guinness and grits, she said, "In that moment, love came and it came big, and he did not run as I think a lot of men do.
 He basically picked me up and threw me over his shoulder, caveman style!"